pizlonator/fil-c/README.md

 Fil-C is special because:

-- Fil-C really achieves full safety with no escape hatches.
+- Fil-C achieves full safety with no escape hatches.
 There is no `unsafe` keyword in Fil-C that could be used to turn off protections.
 It's not even possible to link to unsafe code.

 - Fil-C's capability-based approach achieves a similar level of safety to hardware capabilities like [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/),